marjosra/SI507-HW6/README.md

 console.log() // Prints whatever is in the () to be visible in the console
 ```
+One would use `alert()` to have things explicitly alert the user in  pop-up window or box, where others may use `console.log()` if they are doing investigation within a webpage with the console itself.
 GSI Zhen Wang helped me with this problem.

 * **What code would have to comment out to get rid of the pop-up box when you load the page?
 (Related to the last question.)
 Do that in the code file, and then, add code so that a text box will appear that contains the current date and time! *HINT:* Look through the rest of the code first...**